-3.7 The Capital Programme is the council's schedule of capital works for future years and includes details of the funding of the schemes.
-Included in the schedule are projects such as sea defences and beach management, restoration of parks and open spaces, our rolling replacement of vehicles, Fleetwood High Street transformation High Street regeneration and the construction of new buildings and facilities.
+- The Capital Programme is the council's schedule of capital works for future years and includes details of the funding of the schemes.
+Included in the schedule are projects such as sea defences and beach management, restoration of parks and open spaces, our rolling replacement of vehicles, Fleetwood regeneration including project Neptune, and the construction of new buildings and facilities.
 Also included could be service and commercial investments such as new IT systems to deliver digital transformation, the purchase of land or buildings for investment purposes and design, consultancy or in-house fees for staff time in support of major schemes.
-The Council is working with partners to assist them to meet both their objectives and the Council's objectives.

-- 3.8 The approval process for individual capital schemes and the Capital Programme itself can be found in the Council's Constitution which is available on the council's website.
+The Council is working with partners to assist them to meet both their objectives and the Council's objectives. - 3.8 The approval process for individual capital schemes and the Capital Programme itself can be found in the Council's Constitution which is available on the council's website.
 In summary, the majority of capital schemes are approved via a Portfolio Holder Report submitted to the relevant Portfolio Holder.
 Alternatively, where a key decision is involved, a Cabinet Report on a specific scheme or project is used to update the Capital Budget.
 Regular reports are also submitted to Cabinet throughout the year providing them with the latest current year Capital Budget position and its impact on the multi-year Capital Programme and requesting their approval for any changes.
-In February of each year the Cabinet formally approve the current revised and the future year's Capital Programme and this is subsequently ratified by full Council in March as part of the annual budget setting process. - From 2018/19 onwards, the council's MTFP will encompass the current year's budget plus four years and the Capital Programme will mirror this approach.
+In February of each year the Cabinet formally approve the current revised and the future year's Capital Programme and this is subsequently ratified by full Council in March as part of the annual budget setting process. - Capital expenditure is prioritised based on a number of factors including the availability of external funding and any associated conditions, the availability of internal funding, Business, Service and Asset Management Plan priorities, health and safety, environmental sustainability, resources and capacity. - The council's MTFP will encompass the current year's budget plus four years and the Capital Programme will mirror this approach.
 Reference will also be made to years beyond the scope of the MTFP period where the expected lifespan of planned projects exceeds this timeframe.